 What is vpsAdminOS

-vpsAdminOS relies heavily on ZFS on Linux.
-The hypervisor itself has no local state, but all containers and their configuration is stored on ZFS pools.
+vpsAdminOS relies heavily on OpenZFS.
+The host system has no local state, but all containers and their configuration is stored on ZFS pools.

 About the user guide

 For the purposes of this user guide, you don't need to be familiar with Nix and NixOS, but it certainly helps.
 It's also good know the basics of ZFS -- e.g. what is a zpool, dataset, or a snapshot.
 To use vpsAdminOS in production, you definitely need to know how to use Nix with nixpkgs, NixOS.
 The learning curve is pretty steep, but we think it is well worth it.